The founder of Wit and Co. dishes some pro tips on making your side-hustle a freelance career.

-The idea of being your own boss is a pretty attractive one, but what does it take to turn your hobby into a career?
+The idea of being your own boss is a pretty attractive one, but what does it take to become a freelancer?
 One-woman-show Whitney Anderson has not only mastered graphic design, she’s built a success from her passion.

 Whitney has wanted to dedicate her life to art since she was a child.
-After working full-time for a stationery shop and jewelry company, she took the plunge into freelancing.
+After working full-time for a stationery shop and jewelry company, she took the plunge into freelancing as a graphic designer.

-We sat down with Whitney to find out how she finds clients, juggles projects, and nails running her business.
+We sat down with Whitney to find out how she finds clients, juggles projects, and nails running her business as a freelance designer.

 I feel very fortunate that our home has a dedicated extra room that I can use for my office.
 I’ve tried to make the space as enjoyable and inspiring as possible.
 I decorate with pieces of artwork that inspire me, and make sure that I have a decluttered space.
 Of course, I also crank my music.